-To what extent does the proposal achieve the priorities of the GPS?
+To what extent does the investment achieve the priorities of the GPS?

-^{91.} Making the right investment decisions requires responses to be scoped correctly and show meaningful contributions to the identified results.
-Funding applicants need to show that they considered alternatives.
+- Making the right investment decisions requires responses to be scoped correctly and show meaningful contributions to the identified results.
+Funding applicants need to show that they considered alternatives, and how they compare in meeting the results set out in Section 2.6.
 This includes considering whether there are better ways to operate and maintain the existing land transport system before considering new improvements.
+This analysis is undertaken at the start of usual processes, such as the Business Case Approach, once alignment has been articulated. - Following implementation, the Ministry expects agencies to complete benefits realisation assessments, which should be set out in business cases.
+This will allow the system to see the extent to which the investment was effective at achieving the priorities of the GPS.